AntonFlorey/PolyZamboni/readme.md

     <img src ="images/SpotFeedbackAnnotated.png">
 </p>

+### Build sections and step numbers
+To make the papermodel construction easier, you can partition the papermodel pieces into build sections.
+For this, go to the `Build Sections` panel where you can see a list of all build sections and have the following options:
+- Create a build section: This creates a build section from all pieces of selected mesh faces.
+- Remove the selected build section.
+- Change the islands of the selected build section.
+- Select all mesh faces that belong to the selected build section.
+- Lock and unlock build sections: Normally when adding pieces to a section, the pieces get removed from the sections that previously contained it (a piece can only be in one section at the time).
+Locking a section prevents this from happening.
+- Rename the build sections (directly in the list).

+You can also generate build step numbers for each piece, that tell you in which order to put them all together.
+While in `Edit Mode`, press the `Compute Build Order` button.
+Now all pieces inside a build section of size n will be numbered 1 to n.

+In the final instructions, each piece will be printed with its build section name and build step number.

 ### Edit the page layout
 Before exporting the instructions for your model, PolyZamboni allows you to edit the final page layout.
 For this go to the `UV or Image-Editor` and open the sidebar.
 After clicking on `Create print review` and setting some layout options, a preview of all pages and papermodel pieces should appear on your screen.